2020/2021 Society of Women Engineers Officers

 VP of Communications

 Hi!
 My name is Rebekka Olson, and I am from Monument, CO.
-I am a sophomore majoring in Materials and Metallurgical Engineering here at Mines.
-I became a SWE officer because I wanted to get more involved with the organization, and I love how SWE connects all the women at Mines
+I am a junior majoring in Metallurgical and Materials Engineering, and I will be the VP of Communications this year.
+At Mines I am also involved with the club ultimate frisbee team, marching band, and CSMMAC.
+I became a SWE officer because I wanted to get more involved with the organization, and I love how SWE connects all the women at Mines.

 Girls Lead the Way Director

 Hello!
 My name is Naomi Conklin and I am a sophomore in Biochemical Engineering, minoring in Biochemical Engineering.
 I was born and raised in Brighton/Commerce City, Colorado.
 Other than SWE, I am a Nucleus Scholar, AIChE, Mines Without Boarders, and I’m part of the Women’s Club Volleyball team.
 I love being involved in everything Mines!
 Outside of Mines, I love to bake, do yoga, watch baseball (especially the Chicago Cubs—my favorite team), and do anything outdoors!
 I became involved in SWE because they had such a huge impact on me.
 This group of ladies are so encouraging, caring, and fun; seeing how they impacted me and so many lives through a supportive environment empowering women in STEM made me want to get involved even more!
 I cannot wait for this year, and want to help make it the best one yet.